AddstarMC/Prism-Bukkit/src/main/resources/README.md

 Our road to 1.0 was extremely successful and by 1.1 we're already running on 300+ servers a day.
 I have yet to hear anyone who's tried it do anything other than praise it or say it won't work for their needs.

 Prism shows so much potential, it makes sense to open source it.
 Despite releasing a lot of work as open source in the past, I've been hesitant to open Prism for a number of likely warrant-less personal concerns.
-However, I recognize that Prism needs the benefit of contributions from our rapdily growing community.
+However, I recognize that Prism needs the benefit of contributions from our rapidly growing community.

 If you're interested in contributing to Prism, please read the following.
 THANK YOU!